thomasp85/tweenr/README.md

 devtools::install_github("thomasp85/tweenr")
 ```

-Once you have it there are currently two ways to tween your data (more are
+Once you have it there are currently three ways to tween your data.
+Furthermore
-comming):
+there is also access to standard vectorized interpolaters for the following
+classes:

+- numeric
+- Date
+- POSIXt
+- colour (not really a class - any string that can be considered a colour)

 ### tween_states
 `tween_states` takes a list of data.frames, each representing a state of your